 How to Apply:

-- Apply for housing: current upperlevel students beginning on January 21, 2020; incoming first-years and transfers beginning in early April 2020.
+- Apply for housing: current upperlevel students beginning in January 2021; incoming first-years and transfers beginning in early April 2021.

 - When applying for housing, follow the steps in the Housing Portal to indicate your interest in mixed-gender housing.
 You will be required to indicate that you understand the intended purpose of the gender-inclusive housing policy as outlined by Resolution #12, and that you have watched the educational video (included within the housing portal).
 You are not committed to mixed-gender housing until you sign your housing contract later in the process.